-You’ll walk nearly 3 miles, with plenty of stops for beer tastings, so come thirsty and wear comfortable shoes!
-By the end of this tour you’ll know what your favorite Portland beers and breweries are so you can return later for another pint.
+You’ll walk nearly three miles, with plenty of stops for beer tastings, so come thirsty and wear comfortable shoes!
+By the end of this tour, you’ll know what your favorite Portland beers and breweries are so you can return later for another pint.
 If you’re a beer lover then there is no doubt that this is the best Portland tour for you!

 Your bike tour begins just a few blocks from Portland’s trendy Hawthorne Avenue.
 Avoiding the typical tourist sights, you’ll ride through the art-heavy industrial neighborhood of Portland’s inner Eastside, visit hidden beaches along the Willamette River, ride across two of Portland’s lesser-known bridges, and stop for doughnuts at a local bakery.

 From there, you’ll visit the Old Town, Chinatown, and the quaint neighborhood of Ladd’s Addition capping off 3 hours of touring around this beautiful bike-friendly city.

 Taste the best wine that Oregon has to offer on this exceptional wine-tasting tour.
 Just a short drive from Portland sits the picturesque rolling hills and famous wineries of the Willamette Valley.
 Over 250 of Oregon’s wineries call the Willamette Valley home, so this tour is the perfect option to sample a few of the finest wines in the region.